Computing a Link Diagram from its Exterior: Background

 \subsection{Triangulations}

 Let $M$ be a compact orientable \3-manifold, possibly with boundary.
 A \emph{triangulation} of $M$ is a cell complex $\cT$ made from finitely many tetrahedra by gluing some of their \2-dimensional faces in pairs via orientation-reversing affine maps so that the resulting space is homeomorphic to $M$.
 These triangulations are not necessarily simplicial complexes, but rather what are sometimes called semi\hyp simplicial, pseudo\hyp simplicial, or singular triangulations.
 Of particular importance are those with a single vertex, the \emph{1-vertex triangulations}.
-We use $\cT^i$ to denote the $i$-skeleton of $\cT$.
+For any triangulation, we use $\cT^i$ to denote the $i$-skeleton of $\cT$, that is, the union of cells of dimension at most $i$.

 When $M$ has nonempty boundary, an \emph{ideal triangulation} of $M$ is a cell complex $\cT$ made out of finitely many tetrahedra by gluing \emph{all} of their \2-dimensional faces in pairs as above so that $M \setminus \partial M$ is homeomorphic to $\cT \setminus \cT^0$.
 Put another way, the manifold $M$ is what you get by gluing together \emph{truncated} tetrahedra in the corresponding pattern.
 See \cite{Tillmann2008} for background on ideal triangulations, which we use only for \3-manifolds whose boundary is a union of tori.
 We always include the modifier ``ideal'', so throughout ``triangulation'' means a non-ideal, also called ``finite'', triangulation.